 - Many adult learners are self-directed, meaning they like to learn independently in a self-paced environment.

-- They don’t have a lot of extra time in their day or life for learning and desire chunks/micro-learning/bursts of learning and individualized training.
-They are more motivated to learn if they have quick wins by completing learning quickly and learning that is catered to them.
+- They don’t have a lot of extra time in their day or life for learning and prefer chunks/bursts of learning (microlearning) and individualized training.
+They are more motivated to learn if they have quick wins by completing learning rapidly.

-To delve deeper into how adults learn, also explore existing adult learning theories, including Andragogy, Transformational, Experiential, and Individualized (Centric) learning.
+To delve deeper into how adults learn, you can also explore existing adult learning theories, including Transformational, Experiential, and Individualized (Centric) learning, as well as Andragogy.

 Step 3.
 Choose the eLearning Tool for the Current and Specific Use

-You’ve got the necessary theoretical ID background.
-Now, if you’re hoping to move further into a career, you need to gain some technology skills.
+So, now you’ve got the necessary theoretical ID background.
+If you’re hoping to move further toward a career as an instructional designer, you need to gain some technical skills.
 You can start by studying our list of 50+ tools for instructional designers.
-Of course, that doesn’t mean you’ll need them all, but you’ll be able to choose one or more tools for your current tasks.
+Of course, you might not need them all, but you’ll be able to choose one or more tools for your current tasks.

-For example, you may try iSpring Suite.
-This is an authoring toolkit that allows you to build interactive courses that contain different types of eLearning content quickly and easily.
-You can enhance slides with tests and drag-n-drop activities, add video and audio narrations, build realistic dialogue simulations, and record and fine-tune screencasts and training videos with the integrated video studio.
+For example, you might try iSpring Suite.
+This is an authoring toolkit that allows you to build interactive courses containing different types of eLearning content quickly and easily.
+You can enhance slides with tests and drag-and-drop activities, add video and audio narrations, build realistic dialogue simulations, and record and fine-tune screencasts and training videos with the integrated video studio.